Connecting Width and Structure in Knowledge Compilation (Extended Version): Application to Query Lineages

 We set $d \colonequals 2c$, for the $c$ of this lemma.
 Fix the arity-2 signature $\sigma$ and the intricate query~$Q$.
 As $\sigma$ is nonempty, the tautological and vacuous $\ucqneq$ queries are not intricate, so we can assume that $Q$ is not trivial in this sense.
 We denote by $\card{Q}$ the number of atoms of~$Q$.

 We now define the class of subgraphs that we wish to extract.
 Recall that the \emph{girth} of an undirected graph is defined as the length of the shortest simple cycle in the graph (or $\infty$ if the graph is acyclic).
-Let us define an infinite family $\calS = S_2, \ldots, S_n, \ldots$ of graphs to extract, such that, for each $i\in\NN$, the graph $S_i$ has: \begin{enumerate} \item maximal degree 3; \item treewidth~$i$; \item $\leq \alpha \times i^2$ vertices for some constant $\alpha \geq 1$ depending only on~$Q$; \item no vertex of degree 1; \item girth~$> 2 \card{Q} + 2$; \end{enumerate}
+Let us define an infinite family $\calS = S_2, \ldots, S_n, \ldots$ of graphs to extract, such that, for each $i\in\NN$, the graph $S_i$ satisfies the following: